cocos2d/cocos2d-x-docs/en/sprites/polygon.md

 ### Why use a Polygon Sprite?
 Simple, __performance__!

 There is a lot of technical jargon that we can toss around here about __pixel fill rate__ but the take home lesson is that a `PolygonSprite` draws based upon the shape of your `Sprite`, not a simple rectangle around the largest width and height.
 This saves a lot of unnecessary drawing.
+Just like `Sprite` objects, `PolygonSprite` objects can be used in __spritesheets__.
+[Texture Packer](https://www.codeandweb.com/texturepacker) is one tool that can handle creating __spritesheets__ with out of `PolygonSprite` objects.

 Consider this example:

 ![](sprites-img/polygonsprite.png "")